cicsdev/cics-java-liberty-springboot-jdbc-multi/README.md

 </dataSource>
 ```

-- set the custom properties for both DataSources in the application.properties
+- set the custom properties for both dataSources in the application.properties

 The file application.properties in /src/main/resources/ contains the settings
 ``` shell
 spring.type2.datasource.jndi-name=jdbc/t2DataSource
 spring.type4.datasource.jndi-name=jdbc/t4DataSource
 ```
-which will direct the application to the DataSource definitions in the server.xml which.
-They must have parameter jndiName set to the same value as specified in the application properties file
+which will direct the application to the dataSource definitions in the server.xml.
+They must have parameter jndiName set to the same value as specified in the application properties file.

 - Deployment option 1: